-We’ve all heard about the Paycheck Protection Program (PPP) & the Emergency Injury Disaster Loans (EIDL) and many businesses have applied for assistance through those federal programs.
+We’ve all heard about the PPP & the EIDL program and many businesses have applied for assistance through those federal programs.

 But here in the North Country we’ve always come up with creative solutions when disaster strikes and this crisis is no different.
 Several North Country organizations have created loan funds to help fill the gaps left between the assistance available through the U.S. government and the needs of local businesses.
 We’ve listed some below:

 - Franklin County Small Business Relief Loan Fund: $5,000-$25,000, base interest rate 4.25%, principal and interest moratorium for first 3 months then interest only for subsequent 6 months, open to businesses and 501(c)3 entities with under 100 employees, available in Franklin County only.